Skills

 Resolved skills (3):

-deploy [cli] Deploy to production with rollback support
+deploy [cli] Deploy to production when release work is requested

-helpers/utils [package] Shared helpers from the acme/ops package
+helpers/utils [package] Shared helpers when the task needs the acme/ops package

 Shadowed skills (1):